We dedicated this section to:

 Multi-Chamber and Insulated Frame

 The frame is constructed of differently sized air chambers.
 Chambers are supposed to hold trapped air.
 Trapped air is proven to be a great insulator.
 Insulated frames are also available.
 Insulation further increases energy efficiency of the frame.
 Another benefit of multi-chamber design is strength and rigidity of the frame.
 In short, the more chambers the window has the more energy efficient and sturdy the frame is.
-Look for vinyl windows with either the most air-filled chambers available, or windows with insulated vinyl frames.

 Other Important Features of The Best Vinyl Windows